JasonKessler/scattertext/README.md

 * [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ## What's new
+### 0.0.2.6.0
+Custom term positions and axis labels.
+Although not recommended, you can visualize different metrics on each axis in visualizations similar to Monroe et al. (2008).
+Please see [Custom term positions](#custom-term-positions) for more info.

 ### 0.0.2.5.0
 Enhanced the visualization of query-based categorical differences, a.k.a the `word_similarity_explorer` function.
 When run, a plot is produced that contains category associated terms